 - Chores & allowance on autopilot

-Another Cash App alternative is Greenlight – this app has been around since 2008!
+Another Cash App alternative is Greenlight, which has been around since 2008!

-Greenlight works for kids of all ages and the app really excels with families that have multiple kids.
+Greenlight works for kids of all ages, and the app excels with families with multiple kids.

-The app is still wonderful for single-child families so don’t let that deter you.
+The app is still excellent for single-child families, so don’t let that deter you.

-You’ll be able to send money to another Greenlight user without having to go through PayPal or Venmo first or deal with Cash App pending payment issues that sometimes occur (not great for youth expense tracking).
+You’ll be able to send money to another Greenlight user without going through PayPal or Venmo first or dealing with Cash App pending payment issues that sometimes occur (not great for youth expense tracking).

-They also have some cool features like sending money through email, messaging, or photos.
+They also have excellent features, like sending money through email, messaging, or photos.

 2. Current Mobile Bank (Best for Teens 16+)